SummaryRead the full fact sheet

 - Take your mobile phone with you.

-- If using an iPod or headset, do not have the music too loud – stay alert and aware.
+- If using headphones, do not have the sound too loud – stay alert and aware.

 - Wear reflective materials if you're running in the early morning or at night.